-Drake Invited To Take Paternity Test On Maury Povich Show
+Drake Invited To Take Paternity Test On ‘Maury Povich Show’

 — The Maury Show (@TheMAURYShow) May 24, 2018

-Over the years, The Maury Povich Show has become synonymous for helping confirm paternity of children whose mothers usually have no idea who the father of their child is.
+Over the years, The Maury Povich Show has become synonymous for helping confirm the paternity of children whose mothers usually have no idea who the father of their child is.
 Some women have brought multiple possible baby daddies on the show in hopes of establishing paternity.
 In addition, the show has also provided some comic relief for fans who like to watch clips on YouTube, Twitter, and Facebook.

 While Drake’s appearance on the series is not expected in any way, Maury Povich has also extended invites to other celebrities in the past, most recently offering pregnant rapper Cardi B and her baby daddy Offset a paternity test after rumors began to swirl that one or both of them may have been unfaithful in their relationship.

-Meanwhile, Drake’s paternity rumors reached an all time high when rapper Pusha T dissed him in a tracked titled The Story Of Adidon.
+Meanwhile, Drake’s paternity rumors reached an all-time high when rapper Pusha T dissed him in a tracked titled The Story Of Adidon.
 Pusha claims that Drake fathered Sophie Brussaux’s son, whose name is Adonis, and called the Hotline Bling singer a “deadbeat dad.”

-Vibe reports that as of now, Drake has not responded to Pusha T’s diss track, the rumors that he is Adonis’ father, or Maury Povich’s invitation for a paternity test.
+Vibe reports that as of now, Drake has not responded to Pusha T’s diss track, the rumors that he is Adonis’ father or Maury Povich’s invitation for a paternity test.